cobyism/archived-cobyism.github.io/_posts/2015-01-02-being-proud-of-your-past-work.md

 ---
 layout: post
-title: Being proud of your past work
+title: Being proud of your past&nbsp;work
+bg: "#837"
 ---

 It’s a new year, and for many of us that means taking a look back at what you’ve done over the last year.
 Problem is, it’s easy for this to quickly fill you with negativity.